 It’s a tough call, but the church was far better off for it.
 When the people who are gifted to lead get to lead, the church becomes healthy.
 When we got healthy, we grew.

-3. The pastor carries expectations no human can fulfil
+3. The pastor carries expectations no human can fulfill

-In other words, the pastor carries expectations no human can fulfil.
+In other words, the pastor carries expectations no human can fulfill.